-Why Famous: Widely regarded as the greatest writer in the English language and the world's pre-eminent dramatist.
-His extant works consist of about 38 plays and 154 sonnets.
+Why Famous: William Shakespeare is often named the greatest writer in the English language and the world's greatest dramatist.
+His extant works consist of about 38 plays, 154 sonnets and additional poems.

 - 1302-03-11 Romeo & Juliet's wedding day, according to Shakespeare

 - 1582-11-28 Playwright and poet William Shakespeare (18) marries Anne Hathaway (26) (date of the marriage license)